NicsxSec/WindowsBackdoor/README.md

 ## DISCLAIMER

-This backdoor is for educational purposes only!!!! <br /> If you do any illegal acitvities with it i'm not responsible for it
+This backdoor is for educational purposes only. <br /> If you do any illegal acitvities with this code I am not responsible for it.
 <br />